 Ukrainian Plane Crash In Iran: Here's What The Available Evidence Shows

 On the same night that Iran launched a ballistic missile strike against bases used by U.S. troops in Iraq, a Ukrainian jetliner crashed near Tehran, killing all 176 people onboard.
-Iranian authorities have said the plane suffered a mechanical failure, but the U.S. and other Western governments believe it was accidentally shot down.
+Iranian authorities have said the plane suffered a mechanical failure, but the U.S. and other Western governments believe it was shot down, possibly by mistake.

 "The evidence indicates the plane was shot down by an Iranian surface-to-air missile," Canadian Prime Minister Justin Trudeau said during a news conference Thursday.
 "This may well have been unintentional."